Why is ADM re:generations™ offering incentives?

 One year.

-For an ISCC program, what if I convert small hedge rows to crops?
+For an ISCC incentive, what if I convert small hedge rows to crops?

 It is acceptable to clear hedge rows or fence lines.